6th January -

 Summary conviction of Joseph Wyatt and Robert Stonehouse, for assaulting Robert Orren of the township of Skelton, Toll Keeper.
 Offence committed at the township of Skelton on 10 May.

-For some time past the ironstone miners of Cleveland have been agitating for an increase of 2 pence per ton in the price paid for
+For some time past the ironstone Miners of Cleveland have been agitating for an increase of 2 pence per ton in the price paid for working ironstone.

 The owners responded by saying that they would not submit to this tactic and would rather put out the blast furnaces.